 [Note: the symbol ~ means "approximately"]

 |Lecture Index||Next Lecture|

-Last modified September 2015 by rwoText copyright © 1998-2015 Robert W. O'Connell.
+Last modified June 2019 by rwoText copyright © 1998-2019 Robert W. O'Connell.
 All rights reserved.
 Opening fisheye lens picture of comet Hale-Bopp and night sky from Ujue, Spain, April 1997, copyright © J. C. Casado.
+Orion at horizon picture by B. Tafreshi.
 Illustrations of the celestial sphere copyright © by Nick Strobel.
 Image of M13 copyright © by J. Ware.
 These notes are intended for the private, noncommercial use of students enrolled in Astronomy 1230 at the University of Virginia.